SakshiMahajan899/oauth-authorization-server/README.md

 - OAuth 2.0 compliant
 - JWT token generation and validation
 - Support for multiple grant types (Client Credentials)
-- Integration with Resource Server
+- Integration with Resource Server which is Bankapplication
 - Secure and scalable

 ## Prerequisites